jerryrox/yuni-chanz-react/README.md

 ### 1.1.7 (WIP)
 #### New features
 - Implemented `mapArray` function on `ModelConverter` to help running `Array.map` on a dynamic object.
+- Implemented `iterateObject` function on `ModelConverter` to help iterating through a dynamic object.

 ### 1.1.6
 #### Changes